+'''

 env PYTHON_CONFIGURE_OPTS="--enable-shared" pyenv install 3.5.0

+'''

-- setup virtualenv pyenv virtualenv 3.5.0 venvname - activate virtualenv pyenv activate venvname - deactivate virtualenv pyenv deactivate
+- setup virtualenv pyenv virtualenv 3.5.0 venvname - activate virtualenv pyenv activate venvname - deactivate virtualenv pyenv deactivate develop branch We consider origin/develop to be the main branch where the source code of HEAD always reflects a state with the latest delivered development changes for the next release.
+Some would call this the "integration branch".

-PyInstaller's Branch Model
+Pylnstaller's Branch Model

-- develop branch We consider origin/develop to be the main branch where the source code of HEAD always reflects a state with the latest delivered development changes for the next release.
-Some would call this the "integration branch". - master branch We consider origin/master to be the main branch where the source code of HEAD always reflects a production-ready state.
+master branch We consider origin/master to be the main branch where the source code of HEAD always reflects a production-ready state.
 Each commit to master is considered a new release and will be tagged.